 Houston – Harris County

 Those seeking to start or expand their business from overseas need look no further than Houston and Harris County.
 The Houston-The Woodlands-Sugar Land Metropolitan Statistical Area (Houston MSA) consists of 9 counties: Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, and Waller.
-The metro area’s 2015 population of 6.6 million ranks fifth among U.S. metropolitan statistical areas.
-The Houston MSA covers 9,444 square miles, an area larger than New Jersey, and its nominal gross area product in 2014 was $525.4 billion, according to U.S. Bureau of Economic Analysis.
-Houston was named the top U.S. city for job creation by the U.S. Bureau of Statistics in 2013, as it not only regained every job lost to the recession but added over two jobs for each one lost.
+The metro area’s 2020 population of over 6.9 million ranks fifth among U.S. metropolitan statistical areas.
+The Houston MSA covers 10,062 square miles, an area larger than New Jersey, and its nominal gross area product in 2018 was just over $490 billion, according to U.S. Bureau of Economic Analysis.
 Immigrant entrepreneurs played an important role in this economic upturn, since over 100 foreign-owned companies moved to Houston, grew their existing businesses within the city, or started new businesses there between 2008 and 2010.
+Immigrants and foreign entrepreneurs all play a hand and contribute to the many interesting facts about Texas that make it a state that is so popular for people to move to.
+It comes as no surprise that over 1,000 people move to the state each day!

 Foreign Born Houston Business Owners